Registration and enrollment process for Term 2, AY 2023-24

 A PRE-REGISTRATION period is provided so students can be better guaranteed of slots in the courses they need.

-The following policies shall govern the Pre-Registration, Registration and Enrollment Process:
+The following policies shall govern the Pre-Registration, Registration and Enrollment Processes:

-- 1. The pre-registration period for the incoming term shall be from 8:00 AM – 5:00 PM of the above dates.
+- The pre-registration period for the incoming term shall be from 8:00 A.M. to 5:00 P.M. on the above dates.

-- Students who anticipate conditions that will impede their ability to pre-register (i.e. curricular exceptions, probationary status, etc.) may file their requests for exemption with the departments from November 17 to 19.
-Approved requests will be included in their pre-registration via Direct Registration, or by allowing the enlistment to proceed.
+- Students who anticipate conditions that will impede their ability to pre-register (i.e. probationary status, curricular exceptions, etc.) may file their requests for exemption with the departments starting 09 November.
+Approved requests will be included in their pre-registration via Direct Registration (DR) or by allowing the enlistment to proceed.

 - Process.
-Go to your Student Access Module then click on Registration,then select your courses.
-Class Size Limits will be observed, but students can still apply for waitlist.
-The limit on waitlisting will be increased to 20.
+Login to your Student Access Module then click on Registration,then select your courses.
+Class Size Limits will be observed, but students can still apply for waitlist, if available.
+The limit on waitlisting is 20.
 If the number of waitlisted students reaches 10, a new section with the same days and time will be created.
 Those in the waitlist will be transferred via DR to the newly created section.

 - A student may change, add, or remove any enlistment as long as this is done within the pre-registration period.
 While this is similar to the process followed during previous enrollments, students cannot proceed to Assessment and Payment until these are enabled during the regular registration period.